 Revenue is measured as the net amount of consideration expected to be received in exchange for fulfilling a performance obligation.
 The Company has elected to exclude sales, use and similar taxes from the measurement of the transaction price.
 The amount of consideration expected to be received and revenue recognized includes estimates of variable consideration, which includes costs for trade promotion programs, coupons, returns and early payment discounts.
 Such estimates are calculated using historical averages adjusted for any expected changes due to current business conditions and experience.
 The Company reviews and updates these estimates at the end of each reporting period and the impact of any adjustments are recognized in the period the adjustments are identified.
 In assessing whether collection of consideration from a customer is probable, the Company considers the customer's ability and intent to pay that amount of consideration when it is due.
 Payment of invoices is due as specified in the underlying customer agreement, typically 30 days from the invoice date, which occurs on the date of transfer of control of the products to the customer.
 Revenue is recognized at the point in time that control of the ordered products is transferred to the customer.
+Generally, this occurs when the product is delivered, or in some cases, picked up from one of the Company's distribution centers by the customer.
 Revenue from extraction services is recognized when control is transferred upon completion of the extraction process.

 Customer contract liabilities consist of customer deposits received in advance of fulfilling an order and are shown separately on the consolidated balance sheets.
-During the years ended March 31, 2021 and 2020, the Company recognized \$251,000 and \$550,000, respectively, of revenue from deposits that were included in contract liabilities as of March 31, 2020 and 2019, respectively.
+During the years ended March 31, 2022 and 2021, the Company recognized \$55,000 and \$251,000, respectively, of revenue from deposits that were included in contract liabilities as of March 31, 2021 and 2020, respectively.
 The Company's contracts have a duration of one year or less and therefore, the Company has elected the practical expedient of not disclosing revenues allocated to partially unsatisfied performance obligations.